-"Branding" means providing clear, unified identity standards that allow the Agencies/Authorities to leverage the greatest strength of individual the Authority name and reputation in ways that support the mission of each individual unit.
-Brand Identity elements comprise of Agency logo, Agency free space and banner space.
+"Branding" means providing clear, unified identity standards that allow the Government entities to leverage the greatest strength of individual entity name and reputation in ways that support the mission of each individual unit.
+Brand Identity elements comprise of Entity logo, Entity free space and banner space.